spiral/docs/docs/en/cookbook/domain-core.md

 > `FilterInterceptor` should not be applied here because of a complicated context, so we set it manually and call a
 > custom `isValid()` check.
 Also, `GridInterceptor` is redundant here.

-To have the full control over the interceptors list you need to specify `PipelineInterceptor` as the first one.
+To have full control over the interceptors list, you need to specify `PipelineInterceptor` as the first one.

 ## All Together